Avoiding Common Winter Injuries

 Common Types of Winter Injuries

-• Head, shoulder, neck, back injuries
+• Head, shoulder, neck, and back injuries

 • Knee joint pain